River-class Destroyer Project

 February 8, 2019

-The Government of Canada confirmed that the bid from Lockheed Martin Canada has been selected for the design and design team for the Canadian Surface Combatants.
+The Government of Canada announced the selection of Lockheed Martin Canada for the design and design team for the Canadian Surface Combatants.
 Irving Shipbuilding Inc., the project’s prime contractor, awarded a sub-contract to Lockheed Martin Canada for work to finalize the design.
 The winning bid is based on the BAE Systems Type 26 Global Combat Ship.

 October 19, 2018